aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ### Built-in store provider

+???+ info
-!!! info "For GA, you'll be able to bring your own store."
+    For GA, you'll be able to bring your own store.

 #### AppConfig